 Great Question!

-And as with all resume questions, it depends………………on the role you are going for.
+As with all resume questions, it depends………………on the role you are going for.

 The word Entrepreneur is meant to mean “one who organises, manages, and takes on the risks of a business or enterprise” at least according to the dictionary but what the recruiters interpretation of that is can be quite………….different.